-- 5 - 8.
-We will now compare this structure with the elastic polymorph.
-Open another Mercury window by clicking on the icon again (on macOS, open a terminal window and run this command: open -n -a "/Applications/CCDC/CSD_2022/mercury.app) and in the Structure Navigator on the right-hand side of the Mercury interface type the refcode SLFNMA01. - 9.
-If you have previously closed the Slip Planes window, re-open it from the toplevel menu and select CSD-Particle > Slip Planes... as in Step 3 above. - 10.
+- 8. We will now compare this structure with the elastic polymorph.
+Open another Mercury window by clicking on the icon again (on macOS, open a terminal window and run this command: open -n -a "/path/to/CCDC/ccdc-software/mercury/mercury.app) and in the Structure Navigator on the right-hand side of the Mercury interface type the refcode SLFNMA01. - 9.
+Re-open the slip planes menu; from the top-level menu select CSD-Particle > Slip Planes... as in Step 3 above. - 10.
 To start the calculation, click Calculate as in Step 4 above.
 You will see that nothing has happened.
 The reason for this is that in this structure there are no potential slip planes with the minimum slab separation selected (0.0 Å). - 11.
 Reduce the minimum slab separation by dragging the slider until the value is set to -1.6 Å. You will see in the dialog box that a new row has appeared with a slab separation value of -1.053 Å. - 12.
 Observe the values in the table and then click on the row to visualize the plane in the structure.
 You will notice that for this polymorph the slabs are closer with more interlocked molecules compared to the structure analysed before.
 The potential slip plane appears more corrugated.